PURPL3-CAT/microbit-motor-controller-v2/README.md

 * open [https://makecode.microbit.org/](https://makecode.microbit.org/)
 * click on **Import** then click on **Import URL**
 * paste **https://github.com/purpl3-cat/microbit-motor-controller-v2** and click import

-##Why I Made This

-My engineering teacher asked me to control a vex motor with the micro:bits is the classroom.
-I obliged.

 ## Blocks preview